Other Scientific Names:

 How would I identify it?

-It is a biennial to sometimes annual or perennial herbaceous plant.
+It is a biennial or sometimes a winter annual or perennial herbaceous plant.
 As a biennial, tansy ragwort spends the first year in the rosette stage with dark green basal leaves that appear ruffled.
-During the second year, one or two flowering stems form.
+During the second year, one or more flowering stems form.
+Disturbance, such as mowing, may cause the plant to behave as a perennial, appearing year after year.

-Flowerheads are in flat topped clusters.
-Flowerheads yellow with many disk flowers and 13 ray flowers, overall flowerhead daisy-like in appearance.
-Flower heads have around 13 bracts at their base with dark tips.
+Flowerheads are in somewhat flat-topped clusters.
+Flowerheads yellow with many disk flowers and 13 ray flowers (which look like petals), overall having a daisy-like appearance.
+Flowerheads have around 13 bracts at their base with dark tips.

 Stems reach up to 4 feet tall, numbering one to many from roots.
 They branch near their tips.